 Here are some of the many household uses for white vinegar—from cleaning to stain treatment to relieving insect bites.
-Vinegar is “wonder” product.
+Vinegar is a “wonder” product.
 Discover its common and surprising uses!

 (Note: In this article, “vinegar” refers to “distilled white vinegar” unless otherwise noted.)